Legana/AMP_pub/05_benchmark.md

 1. The [Xiao et al. 2013](https://doi.org/10.1016/j.ab.2013.01.019)
     benchmark dataset.
-This was included in the interests of consistency with benchmarking from previous work but.
-Results from this benchmark are not likely to reflect performance in a genome-scanning context
+This was included in the interests of consistency with benchmarking from previous work but results from this benchmark are not likely to reflect performance in a genome-scanning context
 2. A more realistic but much more challenging benchmark based on genomes for species with the best available annotated AMP repertoires.
-We chose an animal (Human) and plant (Arabidopsis thaliana) for this test.
+We chose an animal (Human) and a plant (Arabidopsis thaliana) for this test.